skyout/stylus-styleguide/README.md

 ### Fonts

-If outside font files are needed, then a separate font file should be created and named `_fonts.sass`.
+If outside font files are needed, then a separate font file should be created and named `_fonts.styl`.
 Multiple styles and weights of a font should be set using `@font-face`, but should all have the same font family name.
 Ensure when declaring the font to provide backup font styles.

 ```sass
 // proxima nova